Skip to content

 If you already have a Gaussian opt freq log file, you can build the molecule directly from the parsed structures — no separate XYZ file needed:

-from q2mm.parsers.gaussian import GaussLog
+from q2mm.io.gaussian import GaussLog

 from q2mm.models.molecule import Q2MMMolecule

-from q2mm import linear_algebra
+from q2mm.models.hessian import reform_hessian

 log = GaussLog("sn2-ts.log", au_hessian=True)